 This endodontic therapy aims to treat the pulp, which is either infected, inflamed, or dead.
 Root canal therapy is a straightforward therapy that relieves pain and saves your natural tooth in the process.

 The infected pulp is removed, the area cleaned, disinfected, filled with a biocompatible material and sealed to prevent infection.

 The nerve and pulp become inflamed, infected, and irritated because of deep decay, large fillings, repeated invasive dental procedures on a tooth, facial trauma, or a cracked tooth.

-Other than an abscess, the infection can cause something known as an embed asset override.
+Besides an abscess, the infection can cause something known as an embed asset override.
 Which is:

-You might think that losing your nerve and pulp might affect your daily functions, but it will not.
+You might think that losing the nerve and pulp might affect your daily functions, but it will not.
 The role of the nerves once the tooth has matured is purely a sensory one.
 The main job is to help your tooth experience the hot and cold sensations.

 With root canal therapy, the pain will be eliminated, but the tooth will remain.
-If you need root canal therapy, the dentist near you at Afroz Burges DDS, PA, is well-equipped to make your experience memorable.
+If you need root canal therapy, the dentist near you at Afroz Burges DDS, PA, is well-equipped to make your experience comfortable.